Call Mon-Sun:

 • The frequency of emergency visits in the age 55+ population associated with stimulant drugs such as Adderall increased 700% from 1995 to 2002.4

-While not everyone experiences life-threatening symptoms from Adderall, there is enough clinical evidence to give one pause and consider other, safer strategies to address problematic symptoms.
-But first, it may help to understand more about the diagnosis of adult ADHD.
+While not everyone experiences life-threatening symptoms from Adderall, there is yet enough clinical evidence to give one pause.
+Therefore, it may benefit a person to consider other, safer strategies to address problematic symptoms.
+And, it may help to understand more about the diagnosis of adult ADHD.

-The “criteria” for a diagnosis of ADHD is the same for kids as for adults, but an adult only has to present with 5 of these points, compared to a child who needs 6 or more for a “valid” diagnosis.
-Currently, there are 18 or more descriptors that you can read more about in the DSM-5© if you are interested.15 However, one of these is particularly interesting and deserves a bit of a closer look.
+Perhaps surprisingly, the “criteria” for a diagnosis of ADHD is the same for kids as for adults — an adult only has to present with 5 of these points.
+But a child needs 6 or more for a “valid” diagnosis.
+Currently, the DSM-5© lists 18 or more descriptors that you can explore if you are interested.15 However, one of these is particularly interesting and deserves a bit of a closer look.

 This one is key: